Shawn Berry's GMAT Preparation

 The essence of strategy is two-fold: (1) you look forward in your life to determine what you want, then (2) you reason backwards to determine what steps you need to take to get there.

-In 'The Top 15 MBA Programs', we looked forward and determined that you want a Top 15 MBA.
-Now we need to reason backwards to determine how you get there.
+So far we've determined you want a Top 15 MBA.
+Now we need to reason backwards.

-Top 15 MBA programs accept 10-20% of their applicants and reject the remaining 80-90%.
-Although people may bitch & moan about being a first year MBA student, the simple reality is that once you are accepted, you are 98-99% likely to graduate.
-So remember this, your biggest obstacle to earning a Top 15 MBA is simply admission.
+Top 15 MBA programs accept 10-20% of applicants and reject 80-90%.
+Although people bitch about being a first year MBA student, the simple reality is that once you are accepted, you are 98% likely to graduate.
+So remember: your #1 obstacle to earning a Top 15 MBA is simply being admitted.
 Chart 3.

 Given that, how do MBA admissions officers decide whom to accept and whom to deny?